XEN-AM: La 69

 In 2001, Grupo Radio Centro bought the indebted station, disaffiliated it from the Cadena RASA system and converted it to a news format, known as La 69 - Es Noticia.
 The purchase was made possible because the previous year Radio Centro had sold 1320 AM and 1560 AM to Infored.
 However, the station generally lacked unique programming.
 It mainly aired a simulcast of the two-hour midday newscast of Radio Red, which was hosted by Jacobo Zabludovsky until his death on July 2, 2015, being substituted by Juan Francisco Castañeda.
 The newscast originated on XEN, before moving to Radio Red in 2004.

 The newscast was recorded and repeated throughout the day and on weekends.
-A program with José Alberto Barranco Chavarría called "Entre líneas" that beginning July 4, 2016, was also simulcast on Radio Red.
 Another program, a seven-hour morning talk show, "¿Y usted, qué opina?" hosted by Nino Canún, was cancelled in August 2014.
-The station's only original programming after 2016 were cultural capsules aired during commercial breaks, having no advertisers outside of government and electoral spots.
+The station's only original programming on its final years were cultural capsules aired during commercial breaks, having no advertisers outside of government and electoral spots.

 Radio Centro and El Fonógrafo

 In 2017, citing "changes in AM transmission infrastructure," Grupo Radio Centro reorganized all of its AM radio stations.
-It shut down several stations and consolidating their programs.
-La 69 was replaced by content from the former XEQR-AM 1030, talk-formatted Radio Centro, and XEJP-AM 1150, El Fonógrafo.
+It shut down several stations and consolidated their programs.
+La 69 was replaced by content from the former XEQR-AM 1030, talk-formatted Radio Centro, and XEJP-AM 1150, Spanish oldies El Fonógrafo.

-Radio Centro's sole program to transition to XEN, "Buenos Días con Héctor Martínez Serrano" airs from 5:30 to 10:00am on weekdays and 5:30 to 11:00am on weekends, with El Fonógrafo oldies music filling in the rest of the air time (except for Sundays at noon, when Catholic mass airs).
-Since July 2019, the station is also used to broadcast soccer matches from Liga MX on Friday nights, as well as UEFA Champions League matches on some weekdays.
+Radio Centro's sole program to transition to XEN, "Buenos Días con Héctor Martínez Serrano" aired daily from 5:30 to 10:00am, with El Fonógrafo's musical programming filling in the rest of the air time (except for Sundays at noon, when Catholic mass was aired).
+From 2019 to 2022, the station was also occasionally used as an overflow to broadcast soccer matches from Liga MX as well as the UEFA Champions League.
 Besides airing on XEN, El Fonógrafo also maintains a separate stream solely dedicated to music without announcers or commercial interruptions, which could also be heard on the HD2 subchannel of XEJP-FM until 2020.
-Martínez Serrano died on May 9, 2020, with his collaborators taking over the hosting of "Buenos Días".
+Martínez Serrano died on May 9, 2020, with his son Manelic and his former collaborators taking over the hosting of "Buenos Días".

-Beginning on May 18, 2020, XEN began to be simulcasted on XEQR-AM, ending on June 18, 2022.
+Beginning on May 18, 2020, XEN began to be simulcasted on XEQR-AM, ending on June 18, 2022, when the latter rebranded as a sports talk station.
+Following the August 2023 relaunch of XEQR as an oldies and standards station (similar to El Fonógrafo's original format), "Buenos Días" returned to that frequency and XEN became an all-music station again for the first time since its "Radio Mundo" days.